VitroidFPV/vitroidfpv.com/modules/articles/guides-fpv-dictionary.md

 	![Motor mounting](/uploads/axisflying-1-.png)

+* ###### Motor KV:
+Used to denote the rotations per minute per volt of a motor with no load.
+Motors of the same size will often have different KV values to accommodate different prop sizes and battery cell counts

 * ###### M2, M3, M4:
 Size of bolts and nuts in metric units.
 An M2 would have a 2mm diameter shaft, an M3 would have a 3mm diameter shaft, and so on.